Passer rating: NFL

 Wide receiver Antwaan Randle El, with a passer rating of 157.5 from 21 completed passes of a possible 26, has the highest career rating of any non-QB with more than twenty attempts.
-Ben Roethlisberger and Peyton Manning hold the record for the most games with a perfect passer rating (4).
-As of 2019, 74 NFL quarterbacks have completed a game with a perfect passer rating of 158.3, and seven have done so multiple times.
+As of 2025, 82 NFL quarterbacks have completed a game with a perfect passer rating of 158.3, and seven have done so multiple times.
+Lamar Jackson, Ben Roethlisberger, and Peyton Manning are tied for the record for the most games with a perfect passer rating, with four each.
 Phil Simms holds the record for the highest passer rating in a Super Bowl, at 150.92 in Super Bowl XXI.